Grant Williams NBA Playoffs Player Props: Celtics vs. Heat

 Grant Williams Insights vs. the Heat

-- This season, he's put up 6.5% of the Celtics' attempted field goals, as he's averaging 6.0 per contest.
+- Williams has taken 6.0 shots per game this season and made 2.7 per game, which account for 6.5% and 6.2%, respectively, of his team's total.

-- He's taken 3.7 threes per game, or 8.3% of his team's shots from beyond the arc this season.
+- He's made 1.5 threes per game, or 8.7% of his team's makes from beyond the arc this season.

-- Williams' opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- The Heat concede 109.8 points per contest, second-ranked in the league.

-- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per contest.
+- The Heat concede 41.9 rebounds per game, ranking sixth in the NBA.

-- On the glass, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.
+- The Heat concede 25.6 assists per contest, 14th-ranked in the league.

-- Looking at assists, the Heat have given up 25.6 per game, 14th in the NBA.
+- The Heat are the 28th-ranked squad in the league at allowing threes, conceding 13.1 made 3-pointers per game.

 Grant Williams vs. the Heat